The Evolution of Typing Technology: What's Next for The Future

 Beginning of Touch Typing

 Frank Edward McGurrin, a court stenographer from Salt Lake City, Utah, was the one to invent touch typing.
 He did it while teaching in a typing class in 1888.
-In Touch Typing fingers are placed at a pre-determined location called the "Home Row" on a standard QWERTY keyboard.
-ASDF are the home row keys for the left hand, JKL; are for the right hand.
+Touch Typing fingers are placed at a pre-determined location called the "Home Row" on a standard QWERTY keyboard.
+ASDF are the home row keys for the left hand, and JKL; are for the right hand.

-Evolution of the Keyboards
+Evolution of The Keyboards

 The very first keyboards were the typewriter keyboards.
 Mechanical keyboards were then introduced in the 1970s.
 These became famous for their tactile feedback and durability.
 Physical switches were used under each key that registered keystrokes with a click.
 These were quite popular among writers as they provided a comfortable typing experience.